support@opendatascience.eu (+31) (0)317 427537

 A 5-day hybrid events with training sessions for processing data cubes and using machine learning in Open Source, followed by 3 days of conference talks by leading European experts and researchers discussing challenges and opportunities for “Spatiotemporal modelling of European Landscapes and Climate 2000–2020: using EO and Machine Learning” and “Connecting Europe through Earth Observation and Open Data Missions“.

-All training sessions and conference talks at the ODSE 2021 were recorded and are now available on our website!
+All training sessions and conference talks at the ODSE 2021 and ODSE 2022 were recorded and are available online.

 Twitter & Medium feed